 Lost Valley has a tentative opening date of Dec.
 13. Full-day, weekend adult tickets are $60.
 Weekdays (Wed.-Thurs., 3-8 p.m.) are only $32 for all ages.

-Tenney, meanwhile, saw enough success in its year-and-a-half of operating under the radar that owner Michael Bouchard felt it was time this season to announce a true renaissance.
-Bouchard bought 900 acres on the mountain, including the ski area, for a reported $1.2 million back in 2014, and has been slowly redeveloping the spot with hopes of making the resort a four-season attraction.
+Tenney, meanwhile, saw enough success in its year-and-a-half of operating under the radar that general manager Michael Bouchard felt it was time this season to announce a true renaissance.
+Bouchard bought 900 acres on the mountain, including the ski area, for a reported $1.2 million back in 2014, and had been slowly redeveloping the spot with hopes of making the resort a four-season attraction.
 The Tenney Mountain Development Group has put an estimated $4.5 million into improvements.

 The ski area is also hoping to create a strong relationship with the local ski-touring community.
 Tenney will offer a medallion redeemable for one free lift ride for any skier who has checked in at the ticket office and opted to hike his or her way to the top of the mountain on a backcountry setup.